Hector Cowan

-Hector William "Hec" Cowan (July 12, 1863 – October 19, 1941) was an American football player and coach, and an ordained Presbyterian minister.
-He played college football at Princeton University from 1885 to 1889.
-He was team captain for Princeton and selected to the first College Football All-America Team in 1889.
-Cowan served as the head football coach at the University of North Carolina at Chapel Hill for two games during the 1888 season and at the University of Kansas from 1894 to 1896, compiling a career coaching record of 18–8–1.
+Hector William "Hec" Cowan (July 12, 1863 – October 19, 1941) was an American college football player and coach, and an ordained Presbyterian minister.
+He played football at Princeton University from 1885 to 1889.
+He was team captain for Princeton and selected to the first College Football All-America team in 1889.
+Cowan served as the head football coach at the University of North Carolina at Chapel Hill for Carolina's two games in the spring of 1889, and at the University of Kansas from 1894 to 1896, compiling a career coaching record of 18–8–1.
 He was inducted into the College Football Hall of Fame as a player in 1951.

 Playing career

 Cowan played football for the Princeton Tigers from 1885 to 1889.
 While at Princeton, he had several games against Pudge Heffelfinger of Yale who said Cowan had "the strongest shoulders and arms I've ever been up against and his stubby legs drove like pistons when he carried the ball..."

 The 1885 season was notable for one of the most celebrated football plays of the 19th century - a 90-yard punt return by Henry "Tillie" Lamar of Princeton in the closing minutes of the game against Yale.
 In 1889, Princeton was national champion as in '85, and Cowan was selected for the inaugural All-America team.